-UnitedHealthcare may not prohibit, terminate or refuse to renew a contract with a care provider solely for the following:
+UnitedHealthcare may not prohibit, terminate or refuse to renew a contract with a health care provider solely for the following:

-We grant care providers and certain health care professionals the right to appeal certain disciplinary actions imposed by us.
+We grant health care providers and certain health care professionals the right to appeal certain disciplinary actions imposed by us.

-The appeals process is structured so most appeals for terminations, not including non-renewal of the care provider’s contract with us, may be heard before disciplinary action is implemented.
+The appeals process is structured so most appeals for terminations, not including non-renewal of the health care provider’s contract with us, may be heard before disciplinary action is implemented.

-A care provider or health care professional may request an appeal (fair hearing or review) after we take adverse action to restrict, suspend or terminate a care provider or health care professional’s ability to provide health care services to our members for reasons relating to the professional competence or conduct that adversely affects or could adversely affect the member’s health or welfare.
+A health care provider or health care professional may request an appeal (fair hearing or review) after we take adverse action to restrict, suspend or terminate a health care provider or health care professional’s ability to provide health care services to our members for reasons relating to the professional competence or conduct that adversely affects or could adversely affect the member’s health or welfare.

 A notice is provided within 30 calendar days after the adverse action is taken.
 It includes the following:

-We will notify the care provider or health care professional of the fair hearing or review date within 30 calendar days of our receipt of request for appeal, or within the time frame required by state law.
+We will notify the health care provider or health care professional of the fair hearing or review date within 30 calendar days of our receipt of request for appeal, or within the time frame required by state law.
 The fair hearing or review takes place within 60 calendar days of the date we receive the request for appeal, or within the time frame required by state law.

 The hearing panel will be comprised of at least 3 persons appointed by UnitedHealthcare.
-At least one person on the panel will have the same discipline or same specialty as the care provider under review.
+At least 1 person on the panel will have the same discipline or same specialty as the health care provider under review.
 The panel may consist of more than 3 members, provided the number of clinical peers constitutes one-third or more of the total panel membership.

 The hearing panel will render a decision in a timely manner.
 Decisions will be provided in writing and include one of the following: